Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 Bromeliaceae guzmania

-This bromeliad is perfect for any plant lover because it comes in several bright colours.
-The bright colours include orange, purple, red, white, and yellow.
-They resemble the pineapple plant but in funky colours.
+This Guzmania bromeliad or Guzmania lingulata is perfect for any plant lover because its bloomes come in several bright colors.
+The bright colors include orange, purple, red, white, and yellow.
+They resemble the pineapple plant but in funky colors.

 Bromeliaceae bromelia

 Another pretty species of the bromeliad, this one is a popular indoor plant.
-It’s one of the bromeliad plants that take high humidity at all times.
+It’s one of the bromeliad plants that always take high humidity.

 Bromeliaceae aechmea